 - Ample of exit options and opportunities to work

 - Desk-bound job

-- Longer durations of seating in front of computer
+- Longer durations of seating in front of the computer

-In the field of Private equity your career related pros and cons would include following:
+In the field of Private equity, your career-related pros and cons would include the following:

 - Convenient working hours